wbhoomika/wbhoomika/README.md

 <br/>

 A passionate self-taught Web Developer 🚀 from India.
-Pursuing engineering degree in Electronics and Communication from Usha Mittal Institute of Technology, SNDT Women's University.
+Currently pursuing engineering degree in Electronics and Communication from Usha Mittal Institute of Technology, SNDT Women's University.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 Always curious to learn cutting edge technology.
 A bit enthusiast towards web development.
 I have excellent design & coding skills, as well as an ability to convert requirements into exciting online applications.

 <br/>
 <h3> For me coding is like magic. </h3>